priyasri07dec/Credit_Card_Fraud_Detection_using_Machine_Learning/README.md

 * Build and optimize an XGBoost classification model.
 * Optimize the classification threshold using validation data.
 * Evaluate the final model using fraud-focused performance metrics.
-Identify important features contributing to model predictions.
+* Identify important features contributing to model predictions.
+* Save the trained model and supporting artifacts.
+* Develop a Streamlit application for real-time and batch fraud prediction.

 ## Dataset